A Design Space for Multiscale Visualization: The Design Space

 \subsection{Familiarity}

-The \textbf{familiarity} dimension is a dimension with a single subdimension: \textit{concrete}.
-It describes whether visualizations compare familiar objects to unfamiliar one to help users understand the scale of the unfamiliar ones, and is related to the concept of concrete scales \cite{chevalier2013using}.
+The \textbf{familiarity} dimension has a single subdimension: \textit{concrete}.
+It describes whether visualizations use metaphors or analogies; that is, whether they compare familiar objects to unfamiliar ones to help users understand the scale of the unfamiliar ones, and is related to the concept of concrete scales \cite{chevalier2013using}.
 Examples of familiar objects from our corpus are meters, days, and dollars.

-{\textit{No.}} Execution Trace Vis \cite{trumper2013executiontracevis}, a visualization of complex program traces, is an example of a visualization that does not incorporate familiar objects as all items in the dataset are events in a trace log which occur during time spans that are much smaller than those humans are familiar with.
+{\textit{No.}} Rivet is an example of a visualization that does not incorporate familiar objects as all items in the dataset are events in a trace log which occur during time spans that are much smaller than those humans are familiar with.

-{\textit{Yes.}} Universcale \cite{nikon2023universcale} begins focused on familiar objects near a meter in size, such as turtles or dogs which are familiar to many, but zooms to show very small or very large objects which have sizes that humans do not directly interact with.
+{\textit{Yes.}} Powers of Ten begins focused on familiar object of a picnic blanket near a meter in size but zooms to show very small or very large objects which have sizes that humans do not directly interact with.